 In response to the Directive issued by the Minister for Planning & Public Spaces on 30 June 2020, the Woollahra Local Planning Panel was required to change the way applications are considered from 1 August 2020.

-In this regard, the applications listed on this Agenda will not be considered at a public meeting but rather considered electronically by the Panel.
+In this regard, the applications listed on this Agenda will be considered at a public meeting by the Panel.